wssun/AST4PLU/README.md

 ## Install environment
 pip install -r requirements.txt

-pytorch-geometric can be installed by pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://pytorch-geometric.com/whl/torch-1.9.0+cu102.html
+pytorch-geometric can be installed by pip install torch-scatter torch-sparse torch-cluster torch-spline-conv torch-geometric -f https://pytorch-geometric.com/whl/torch-1.10.0%2Bcu102.html

 ## Data preprocess
 Please refer to the README in data process directory.

 ## Run
-Run run.py in the code directory.
+Run ``run.py`` in the code directory.

 For specific parameter settings, please refer to the README under each subfolder.

 ## Test
-Run evaluator.py in the evaluator directory.
+Run ``evaluator.py`` in the evaluator directory.

+For more details, please refer to the README under each subfolder.